Sol Plaatje University: History

 The idea of establishing a university in the Northern Cape gained political endorsement in 2012, most notably in President Jacob Zuma’s announcement of 5 July 2012 that the seat and main campus for the university would be the inner city of Kimberley.
 It was believed that there was “potential to inject new life and purpose into this historic mining city”.
 The idea achieved legal substance when a record of intention was signed by officials in Kimberley on 19 March 2013.
 Party to the agreement were national Higher Education Minister Blade Nzimande, the Northern Cape Province's acting premier Grizelda Cjiekella, and the mayor of the Sol Plaatje Municipality, Agnes Ntlhangula.

 The signing of the record of intention was a preparatory step towards a gazetted notice which would bring the institution into being as a legal entity.
 The university would be one of the first two to be established in post-apartheid South Africa – the other to be situated in Mpumalanga.

 Launched in a ceremony in Kimberley on 19 September 2013, it had been formally established as a public university in terms of Section 20 of the Higher Education Act of 1997, by way of Government Notice 630, dated 22 August 2013.
 Minister of Higher Education and Training, Blade Nzimande, observed at the launch that this “is the first new university (in South Africa) to be launched since 1994 and as such is a powerful symbol of the country’s democracy, inclusiveness, and growth.
 It represents a new order of African intellect, with a firm focus on innovation and excellence."
 Previously announcing the name for the university, on 25 July 2013, President Jacob Zuma mentioned the development of academic niche areas that did not exist elsewhere, or were under-represented, in South Africa.
 "Given the rich heritage of Kimberley and the Northern Cape in general," Zuma said, "it is envisaged that Sol Plaatje will specialise in heritage studies, including interconnected academic fields such as museum management, archaeology, indigenous languages, and restoration architecture."

 The university opened in 2014, accommodating a modest initial intake of 135 students.
-The student complement is expected to increase gradually towards a target of 7 500 students by 2024.

 The Department of Higher Education and Training (DHET) appointed the University of the Witwatersrand to set up a DHET New Universities Project Management Team to plan for the new university in Kimberley.

 Nominations were invited in December 2012 for members of an Interim Council for the new university.

 Leadership and Governance

 The Interim Council announced by President Jacob Zuma on 25 July 2013 comprises: Ms Jennifer Glennie, as Chairperson, and, as members: Mr Abel Madonsela, Mr Maruping Lekwene, Dr Yvonne Muthien, and Prof Vishnu Padayachee.

-The Chancellor of the University is Judge Steven Majiedt.
-The Vice Chancellor is Professor Andrew Crouch.
+The first Vice Chancellor and Principal was Yunus Ballim.
+In April 2020 he was succeeded by Andrew Crouch, the second Vice Chancellor and Principal, who served until December 2025.
+He was succeeded by the current Vice Chancellor and Principal, Professor Debra Meyer.